South Park Football Club (SAFA): Notable players

 Aldam Murr "Pet" Pettinger - Who played for a total of 12 seasons in the SAFA, South Park 1877–84 and Adelaide 1885–88, became the first SAFA player to reach the 100 game milestone.
 Pettinger represented South Australia in cricket, Australian rules football, baseball and bowls, was a leading local lacrosse player, golfer, steeplechase rider, an excellent gun shot, and bred and trained hunting dogs.
 On his death in 1950, Pettinger was referred to as "the grand old man of South Australian sport".

+Patrick George McShane - Who was Captain in 1881 before returning to Victoria where he played for Essendon Football Club in the VFA.
+In 1884, he was the first captain of the Fitzroy Football Club.
+He played in three Test Cricket matches for Australia between 1885 and 1888.